Mersana Therapeutics Provides Business Update and Announces Fourth Quarter and Full Year 2022 Financial Results

 Conference call today at 8:00 a.m.
 ET

-/EIN News/ -- CAMBRIDGE, Mass., Feb.
-28, 2023 (GLOBE NEWSWIRE) -- Mersana Therapeutics, Inc. (NASDAQ: MRSN), a clinical-stage biopharmaceutical company focused on discovering and developing a pipeline of antibody-drug conjugates (ADCs) targeting cancers in areas of high unmet medical need, today provided a business update and reported financial results for the fourth quarter and full year ended December 31, 2022.
+CAMBRIDGE, Mass., Feb.
+28, 2023 (GLOBE NEWSWIRE) -- Mersana Therapeutics, Inc. MRSN, a clinical-stage biopharmaceutical company focused on discovering and developing a pipeline of antibody-drug conjugates (ADCs) targeting cancers in areas of high unmet medical need, today provided a business update and reported financial results for the fourth quarter and full year ended December 31, 2022.

 "2022 was a year of significant accomplishment as we advanced our lead product candidate UpRi in multiple clinical trials, diversified our clinical pipeline, entered significant new collaborations, and strengthened our financial position," said Anna Protopapas, President and Chief Executive Officer of Mersana Therapeutics.
 "We are also pleased to have made early progress against our 2023 strategic objectives by initiating both our Phase 1 clinical trial of XMT-2056 and the dose expansion portion of our Phase 1 UPGRADE-A trial of UpRi in combination with carboplatin."